xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/bundles.md

 }
 ```

+!!! note
+    Dropwizard bundles `initialize` method does not throw exceptions: assumed
+    only runtime exceptions (which are not handled by dropwizard).

+    Initially, guicey bundle init method also did not allow checked exceptions.
+    But, it appears that often it is more useful to allow checked exceptions in init method to
+    avoid clumsy exception handling (especially for quick prototyping) and so checked exceptions
+    support was added.
+Runtime exceptions are rethrown as is.

 Guicey Bundles are an extension to dropwizard bundles (without restrictions),
 so it is extremely simple to switch from dropwizard bundles.